PraiseTheSunOrDie/multi-purpose-discord-bot/Readme.md

-# Fakepage Bot
+# Just a multi-purpose discord bot
-Uncompleted multi-purpose bot
+Every module is deprecated lul